oracle-livelabs/database-maa/zdm-logical-online/response-file/response-file.md

 GOLDENGATEHUB_ALLOWSELFSIGNEDCERTIFICATE=TRUE
 ```

 The __GOLDENGATEHUB ALLOWSELFSIGNEDCERTIFICATE__ parameter indicates that ZDM can trust the self-signed HTPPS certificate.
-This parameter must be set to TRIE.
+This parameter must be set to TRUE.

 &nbsp;